JimQing/Algorithm-training/README.md

 [14] Reverse a tree
 [15] Push a list from an array by clockwise
 [16] The stack containing the find-min function
+[17] Determine whether the sequence is the pop sequence of the stack [18] Print a binary tree from top to bottom